Bottomonium Properties in QGP from a Lattice-QCD Informed T-Matrix Approach: Introduction

 \section{Introduction}

 The microscopic description of the quark-gluon plasma (QGP) as emerging from the underlying interactions of Quantum Chromodynamics (QCD) is a formidable challenge.
 Heavy-flavor (HF) particles, \ie, charm (c) and bottom (b) quarks, are regarded as valuable probes in this respect as their large masses enable approximations that render the resulting quantum many-body problem much more tractable.
-In addition, HF particles offer several attractive features to study the QCD medium in ultrarelativistic heavy-ion collisions (URHICs)~\cite{Prino:2016cni,Dong:2019unq}: heavy quarks are produced in initial hard processes and their numbers are approximately conserved throughout the fireball's evolution; their thermal relaxation time is prolonged compared to that of light partons and comparable or even larger than the fireball lifetime, thereby preserving a memory of their interaction history.
-The Brownian motion of low-momentum heavy quarks has therefore developed into a prime mean to extract their pertinent spatial diffusion coefficient which is a fundamental transport coefficient of the QGP.
+In addition, HF particles offer several attractive features to study the QCD medium in ultra-relativistic heavy-ion collisions (URHICs)~\cite{Prino:2016cni,Dong:2019unq}: heavy quarks are produced in initial hard processes and their numbers are approximately conserved throughout the fireball's evolution; their thermal relaxation time is prolonged compared to that of light partons and similar to, or even larger than, the fireball lifetime, thereby preserving a memory of their interaction history.
+The Brownian motion of low-momentum heavy quarks has therefore developed into a prime mean to extract their spatial diffusion coefficient which is a fundamental transport coefficient of the QGP.

-The study of heavy quarkonia, \ie, bound states of a heavy quark ($Q$) and antiquark ($\bar{Q}$), gives, in principle, more direct insights into the in-medium properties of the QCD force.
+The study of heavy quarkonia, \ie, bound states of a heavy quark ($Q$) and antiquark ($\bar{Q}$), is, in principle, more directly related to the in-medium properties of the QCD force.
 However, while the pertinent observables in URHICs, \eg, quarkonia abundances and transverse-momentum spectra, largely depend on their in-medium properties (in particular in-medium widths and binding energies), the interpretation of the data is usually more involved~\cite{Rapp:2008tf,Kluberg:2009wc,Braun-Munzinger:2009dzl,Andronic:2024oxz} than in the open HF sector.
 Yet, it is important to note that the microscopic processes underlying the medium effects in the open and hidden HF sectors are closely related (\eg, the heavy-light interactions that drive heavy-quark (HQ) diffusion in the QGP are a key ingredient to compute the quarkonium dissociation widths).